whoisdsmith/VAULTSIDIAN/home-mthrfckr/Text Processing/Structured text tools.md

 | [IniFile](http://www.horstmuc.de/wbat32.htm#inifile) ([DOS version](http://www.horstmuc.de/div.htm#inifile)) | Windows (x86, x86-64), MS-DOS | Closed-source freeware | Retrieve properties and sections as batch file commands to set the corresponding variables.
 Set properties.
 Remove properties and sections.
 Changes files in place. |
 | [initool](https://github.com/dbohdan/initool) | Linux, FreeBSD, Windows | MIT | Retrieve properties and sections as INI fragments.
 Retrieve properties' values as plain text.
 Set properties.
 Check for existence of properties and sections.
 Remove properties and sections.
 Outputs the updated INI file. |

-### Multiple formats
+### Multiple Formats

 | Name and link | Description |
 |---------------|-------------|
 | [Augeas](http://augeas.net) | Query and modify [a number of file formats](http://augeas.net/stock_lenses.html).
 Not all of the formats are equally well supported by Augeas and for some only a limited subset of all valid files can be parsed. |
 | [Elektra](http://libelektra.org) | Query and modify [configuration files](https://github.com/ElektraInitiative/libelektra/tree/master/src/plugins).
 Shares Augeas' limitations when it comes to application-specific configuration files (it uses the same lenses), but has better support for generic formats such as JSON and INI. |

-## Log files
+## Log Files

 | Name and link | Description |
 |---------------|-------------|
 | [Squawk](https://github.com/samuel/squawk) | Query Apache and Nginx log files.
 See the [SQL-based tool comparison](sql-based.md). |
 | [lnav](https://lnav.org) | Query and watch log files.
 Has batch and interactive mode.
 Supported formats include the Common Log Format, CUPS page_log, syslog, strace, and generic timestamped messages.
 Can perform SQL queries. |

-## Templating for structured text
+## Templating for Structured Text

 Listed below are restricted programming language interpreters and templating tools that produce structured text output.
 They are generally intended to remove repetition in configuration files.
 They are distinct from unstructed templating tools like the `jinja2` CLI program, which should not be added to this table.

 | Name and link | Output format | Turing-complete? | Syntax | I/O | Description |
 |---------------|---------------|------------------|--------|-----|-------------|